Boeing E-3 Sentry: Background

 In 1963, the USAF asked for proposals for an Airborne Warning and Control System (AWACS) to replace its EC-121 Warning Stars, which had served in the airborne early warning role for over a decade.
 The new aircraft would take advantage of improvements in radar technology and computer-aided radar data analysis and data reduction.
-These developments allowed airborne radars to "look down", i.e. to detect the movement of low-flying aircraft, and discriminate, even over land, target aircraft's movements; previously this had been impossible due to the inability to discriminate an aircraft's track from ground clutter.
+These developments allowed airborne radars to "look down", i.e. to detect the movement of low-flying aircraft, and discriminate, even over land, target aircraft's movements; this was previously impossible due to the inability to discriminate an aircraft's track from ground clutter.
 Contracts were issued to Boeing, Douglas, and Lockheed, the latter being eliminated in July 1966.
-In 1967, a parallel program was put into place to develop the radar, with Westinghouse Electric Corporation and Hughes Aircraft being asked to compete in producing the radar system.
+In 1967, a parallel program was put into place to develop the radar, with Westinghouse Electric Corporation and Hughes Aircraft asked to compete in producing the radar system.
 In 1968, it was referred to as Overland Radar Technology (ORT) during development tests on the modified EC-121Q.
-The Westinghouse radar antenna was going to be used by whichever company won the radar competition since Westinghouse had pioneered the design of high-power radio frequency (RF) phase-shifters, which are used to both focus the RF into a pencil beam and scan electronically for altitude determination.
+The Westinghouse radar antenna was going to be used by whichever company won the radar competition since Westinghouse had pioneered the design of high-power radio frequency (RF) phase-shifters, which focus the RF energy into a pencil beam and enable electronic scanning for altitude determination.

-The piston-engined EC-121 Warning Star, military version of the Lockheed Constellation, saw service in the mid-1950s.
+The piston-engined EC-121 Warning Star, a military version of the Lockheed Constellation, saw service in the mid-1950s.